 Settling Your Workers’ Comp Case – the Clincher Settlement

 Payment to close your case in North Carolina is called a “clincher” settlement.
 This type of settlement generally resolves the entire case so that further workers’ compensation benefits are not going to be owed once the settlement is paid and finalized.
 Essentially you would receive one payment closing out your case if the settlement is reached and approved.

 This type of settlement must be approved by the North Carolina Industrial Commission (the workers’ comp “court”).
 However, your employer cannot force you to accept the settlement or go to the Industrial Commission to try to have them force you to accept a settlement of your entire claim.

 But, some may try to bully you and back you into a corner so you will feel pressured to settle.
 We’ve seen this happen – over and over.

 We had a workers’ compensation client whose insurance company told him that if he didn’t settle his case for the amount they were offering, they would discontinue his weekly checks.
 When he contacted us, he’d gone two weeks without being paid, and we immediately called the adjuster.
 She said he “fell off the system” and that she would mail his check that day.
 After that, we got him a second opinion on his injuries and he needed surgery, which meant his case was worth a lot more than what the insurance company was offering.3

-It’s sad, but we often see adjusters try to bully our clients into a settlement.
+It’s sad, but we have often seen adjusters try to bully our clients into a workers’ compensation settlement.
 Bullying is wrong.
-But it can work in the early stages, before a client gets a good attorney.
+But it can work in the early stages before a client gets an attorney on their side..

 Payment of Permanent Partial Disability (PPD) Benefits